DivinusMessor/CST334-OS/week1/lab1.txt

 #         I was also learning the syntax I did what made sense to me at the time.

-# Source code that was provided by professor
+# Source code that was provided by professor that echos info
 echo Executing $0
 echo $(/bin/ls | wc -l) files
 wc -l $(/bin/ls)